-…and there are some days when I can’t remember what I had for breakfast or I’ll forget my name.
+Yet there are many days when I can’t remember what I had for breakfast or I’ll forget my name.

-Yes, not every “quote” may be exactly word-for-word as it actually occurred, but it’s as close as my mind will allows & it always properly reflects what transpired, what was generally said, what people’s emotions were & how everyone reacted.
+Yes, not every “quote” may be exactly word-for-word as it actually occurred, but it’s as close as my mind will allow & it’ll always accurately reflect what transpired, what was generally said, what people’s emotions were & how everyone reacted.

-Could there have been an extra “shit” in there or way less “f*cks” than what was really said at the time?
+Could there have been an extra “shit” thrown in there or way less $&@%#s than what were really said at the time?

 But the stories themselves are 100% TRUE.
 Had I known I was gonna write this blog here, I would’ve taken notes or, better yet, hired someone to follow me around all day.